Memorial Union (University of Wisconsin–Madison): National Register recognition

+Pier collapse

+A pier behind the Union collapsed into the lake on September 5, 2023, injuring about 20 people.

+The modern facility

 Outside the main building is the Memorial Union Terrace, a stone outdoor dining and recreation area on the shore of Lake Mendota.
 The Terrace was designed by Peabody's daughter, Charlotte.
 It is a popular spot among students and local residents for socializing because of the backdrop of the lake, with its view of sailboats, and the sound of live music, usually free to the public in the evening.
 The Wisconsin Union Directorate funds music on the Terrace four nights a week in the summer, and on the Terrace or in der Rathskeller on weekends during the school year (depending on weather).

 Within the Union are rooms and artworks reflecting the local heritage.
 The largest is Der Rathskeller, a German-style beerhall with elaborate murals, where political debates and card or board games are common among students over a beer.
-The Rathskeller directly connects the ground floor to the Terrace outside.
-Also on the ground floor are the Paul Bunyan Room and cafeterias.
+Der Rathskeller directly connects the ground floor to the Terrace outside.
+Also on the ground floor are the Paul Bunyan Room and dining areas.
 Upstairs are the Beefeater Room and the Old Madison Room.
-The west wing of the Union houses the Wisconsin Union Theater.
+The west wing of the Union houses the Wisconsin Union Theater and Wisconsin Hoofers.

-The Daily Scoop sells Babcock ice cream made at the University.
+The Daily Scoop sells Babcock ice cream made at the university.
 Peet's Coffee Shop is a privately managed operation that serves coffee and pastries.
 The Campus and Community Information desk acts as an information and referral resource.
 There is a small retail shop offers newspapers, apparel, and snacks.
 The Memorial Union Box Office offers ticketing for campus events as well as bus tickets for the Van Galder Bus Line.
 Memorial Union houses several restaurants and cafeterias.
 A catering department serves conferences, events for the university, and weddings of Union members, and the annual Tudor Dinners.

-The Memorial Union underwent extensive renovation starting in 2012.
-These renovations included a redesign of the Terrace, a renovation of the Wisconsin Union Theater, and the addition of new restaurants and study spaces.

-In 2017, the 1.3-acre Alumni Park opened.
-The park is an art gallery and museum and displaying the accomplishments of Badgers throughout the 17 decades of the university.

 The Hoofers, an activity group headquartered in the Union, offer activities on Lake Mendota and other outdoor sites.

+Adjacent to the Union and Terrace is the 1.3-acre Alumni Park.
+The park is an art gallery and museum displaying the accomplishments of Badgers throughout the 17 decades of the university.
+Beneath the park is an underground loading dock, which serves the Union as well as the adjacent Red Gym, Pyle Center, and Alumni House.